Skip to main content

 Burgundy

-Arguably the sexiest bottle shape, the Burgundy bottle touts pretty contours and is beloved by Pinot Noir and Chardonnay producers.
+Arguably the sexiest bottle shape, the Burgundy bottle touts pretty contours and is beloved by pinot noir as well as chardonnay producers.
 But it’s a popular shape for many more varieties, especially whites and lighter reds.

 Chianti

-The bottle with the most frills, the traditional chianti vessel wears a raffia basket at the bottom.
-It looks cool and has become synonymous with the Italian red, but the glass of a typical chianti bottle has a rounded base, giving it very little balance on your dinner table.
+The traditional Chianti vessel, with the most frills, has a raffia basket at the bottom.
+It looks cool and has become synonymous with Italian red, but the glass of a typical Chianti bottle has a rounded base, giving it very little balance on your dinner table.

 Alsace